 The VPS Web Hosting Control Panel Advantage

-Unfortunately, shared hosting account users generally don’t have much control over web hosting control panel choice.
+Unfortunately, shared hosting account users generally don’t have much control over web hosting control panel choices.
 They can opt for a web hosting plan with a specific web hosting control panel - but can’t customize or change it.

 If you’re using VPS hosting, you can choose which web hosting control panel you wish to operate.
 Aside from differences in core features, web hosting control panels can influence your web application or website in many ways.